cnewman402/myHAsetup/README.md

  - I use MobaXTerm Personal free portable edition for SSH

 ### HACS
+Read more on HACS here: https://hacs.xyz/

+We are going to install HACS via terminal with a easy install command.

  - Select the new SSH icon in the left side menu
  - Type the following into the terminal